A unified front-end framework for English text-to-speech synthesis: Experimental Evaluations

 \subsection{Experimental Settings}

 We conduct extensive experiments in the TN, PWPP, and G2P modules.
 For evaluating the TN module, we use the Google open source English text normalization dataset \cite{sproat2016rnn} that includes 755,441 sentences.
 We compare our method with the SOTA method Seq2Edits \cite{stahlberg2020} and other recently proposed methods, such as RNN-based \cite{ro2022transformer} and Transformer-based \cite{zhang2019neural} methods.
-We use the sentence error rate (SER) \cite{zhang2019neural} as the evaluation metric, which measures the proportion of incorrect sentences to the total number of sentences.
+We use the sentence error rate (SER) as the evaluation metric, which measures the proportion of incorrect sentences to the total sentences.
 A sentence is considered incorrect if the predicted output does not exactly match the reference.
 For the evaluation of the PWPP module, we use an internal dataset including 100,026 sentences.
 We compare our proposed hierarchical sequence tagging method, which independently predicts each prosody level, against the traditional sequence tagging method, which utilizes the BERT-CBG-CRF structure to directly predict the tags of three prosody levels.
 We adopt sequence tagging F1-score as the evaluation metric.
 In the G2P module, we train and validate the POS task using 102,164 sentences, and the Polyphone task using 28,097 sentences, while we utilize a dictionary to train and validate the G2POOV task.
 Our G2POOV approach is compared with the SOTA method r-G2P \cite{zhao2022r}, as well as other recently proposed methods, including Transformer-based G2P \cite{yolchuyeva2019transformer} and encoder-decoder with global attention \cite{toshniwal2016jointly}, to evaluate performance.
 In addition, we gather a real-world test set including 2560 sentences to evaluate the overall performance of the complete G2P module.
-Moreover, we carry out experiments with various beam search sizes to demonstrate the effect of this technique.
-We also conduct ablation experiments to determine the individual contributions of the G2POOV, POS, and Polyphone tasks within the G2P module.
-Our evaluation metric is the word error rate (WER) \cite{chen2003conditional}, where a word is deemed incorrect if the predicted output does not match the reference exactly.
-WER is defined as the ratio of the total number of incorrectly predicted words to the total number of words in the evaluated text.
+Our evaluation metric is the word error rate (WER), where a word is deemed incorrect if the predicted output does not match the reference exactly.